adarshjhaa100/learn-software-dev/README.md

 and much more...

-Google, ChatGPT or do whatever you want to search whenever stuck.
+Google, use UI or do whatever you want to search whenever stuck.
 Just make sure to properly understand if copying any code, using library, tools etc. happy coding!

 #### User Requirements: